Intro to home theater speakers

 1. Focal Sib 5.1 Pack — best surround sound system for small rooms

-Focal's compact Sib 5.1 Pack has quickly become a customer favorite.
+The Focal Sib 5.1 Pack has quickly become a customer favorite.
 The system doesn't take up much space, yet provides the sonic depth and punch you'd expect from larger speakers.
-The Sib 5.1 Pack is ideal for small rooms where space is a premium.
+It's an ideal choice for small rooms where space is a premium.

 Why does it perform so well?